 It's entirely possible that things will go this smoothly, but just as often they don't.

 Sometimes you will need to ask for more information from the person that raised the issue if the root cause of the problem is not immediately obvious.
 This could be a short conversation, or it could go on for quite some time depending on the complexity of the issue.
 If you begin to enter into a long dialogue, it is advisable to change the status to In Progress.

 Sometimes an issue just seems impossible to work out, or you might be concerned that your patch is going to have side effects on other parts of the framework.
 In this case, change the status to Needs review and one of the Joomla Jedi's will take a look and see if they can assist with the problem.

-Members of the Coding Team also need to be very disciplined and have good attention to detail.
-Joomla has a strong tradition of following a published coding style, and it is your job to ensure it is upheld at all times.
+Members of the Coding Team also need to be disciplined and have attention to detail.
+Joomla has a strong tradition of following a published coding style, and it is your job to ensure it is upheld.
 Beautiful code is easier to read and easier to debug.
 Always be mindful that you are in a team, and that team involves the future generations of Joomla developers that you haven't even met yet (and sometimes even your future self).